RayRedGoose/SWAPI/README.md

 ![](./screenshots/page404.gif)

+## License
-Note: All Star Wars images come from uihere.com
+Note: All Star Wars images come from uihere.com and flaticon.com.

 Much of the base CSS for BB-8 is credit to this Pen by Mike Dixon: https://codepen.io/mdixondesigns/pen/PPEJwz, which was the original inspiration for https://codepen.io/bullerb/pen/gMpxNZ by Brad Colthurst!

 The R2D2 loading animation was taken from a Try Turing project

-## License

 All credit goes to Turing School of Software for providing the project specifications and website design.